HyperNuke45/majikplus.github.io/README.md

 Q: Why don't we use Discord?

-A: Because I've gon through 5 Discord accounts but they keep getting termed.
+A: Because I've gone through 5 Discord accounts but they keep getting termed.

 Q: Is this a skid?

-A: No, go kys.
+A: No, go kys faggot.

 Q: Showcase to prove dis real?